swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 #### Asynchronous `deinit`

 Asynchronous `deinit` comes with higher costs compared to isolated synchronous deinit.
 For asynchronous `deinit` new task is created every time.
 There is no fast path that would execute deinit code immediately.
-And task has higher memory cost compared to a single ad-hoc job.
+And task has higher memory and performance cost compared to a single ad-hoc job.

 Because of that, when isolated synchronous `deinit` is sufficient, usage of asynchronous `deinit` is discouraged by a warning.
 Fix-it suggests to remove `async`, and insert `isolated` if there are no isolation-related attributes.